 Oh boy can this drag on!
 Coordinating testing between many groups for a large number of apps can take a lot of work and ultimately time.
 If you’re not going to be changing a lot in terms of optimizations or architecture, this might be a lot of unneeded busy work that accomplishes the exact opposite of what it was meant to.

-How do the Citrix NetScaler and F5 BIG-IP license bundles compare to each other?
+How do the Citrix NetScaler and F5 BIG-IP license bundles compare to each other in 2026?

 Citrix NetScaler to F5 BIG-IP LTM Comparable Object & Feature Matrix